 For more than a century, Providence Animal Center (formerly known as Delaware County SPCA), has dedicated itself to ending the homelessness and suffering of companion animals by fostering adoptions; community education and outreach programs; cruelty investigations; and accessible, affordable wellness and medical services.
 Providence has undergone a significant transition in its mission and activities from operating as an open admission animal shelter for Delaware County, PA, to serving as a lifesaving shelter for companion animals, which means that no adoptable animal is euthanized.

-The biggest issue facing Providence Animal Center is one that has been a challenge throughout its recent history—its aging facilities: It lacked the space and modernization needed to operate now and into the future.
+The biggest issue that Providence Animal Center faced was one that had been a challenge throughout its recent history—its aging facilities.
+It lacked the space and modernization needed to operate now and into the future.
 In 2014, the organization’s Board of Directors approved a master plan for expansion and renovation of the Center’s central services facility.
 This project has nearly doubled the size of the Center’s footprint, modernized and enlarged its medical and surgical operations, and transformed customers’ experience with an expanded adoption center.
 The Board also approved the organization’s first-ever capital campaign to raise funds for facility improvements.

 Years of Service